digital-work-lab/open-source-collaboration-game/playbook-C4.md

 ## Your changes

 You have started to work with CoLRev and you noticed that the documentation is not complete.
 You decide to create a documentation page and provide an overview of the main classes and their functionality.
-You also want to provide a link to the documentation of the main classes.
+You also want to provide a link to the source files of the main classes (in the [colrev/colrev](https://github.com/CoLRev-Environment/colrev/tree/main/colrev) directory).

 The main classes are: